isomerpages/sp-cdio/_events/Programme.md

 * Welcome to Singapore & Singapore Polytechnic!
 * Various Keynotes on CDIO and Education for Sustainable Development in a Digital Age
+* CDIO Syllabus 3.0
 * Sharing on key highlights from CDIO 2022 @ Iceland, including Peer-to-Peer Review Initiative (P2PRI)
+* Technician T&L Framework

 **Day 2**